How Big Do Beagles Get? Size & Growth Guide

 Growth Timeline

 No two animals are identical, but breed-level health and temperament data provides actionable guidance for owners.
-Beagles with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Beagle work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 Weight Chart by Age